GeckoRobotics/wheel-adhesion/README.md

-# Wheel Adhesion Proof of Concept
+# Wheel Adhesion Detection Proof of Concept

-Code and data for the wheel adhesion project for TOKA 4.1
+Code and data for the wheel adhesion detection project for TOKA 4.1